Five Mondays, March 3rd-31st, 7-9:30 p.m.

 Testimonials for Jenny

 “We’ll play with basic elements of craft, such as concrete detail — is it a car, or a 1968 Buick Skylark?
-We’ll learn how to see more clearly with our eyes closed — and then stamp our imaginary visions onto paper.
-And we’ll explore the fundamental questions of all creative writing: What is story?
+We’ll learn how to see more clearly with our eyes closed, and then stamp our imaginary visions onto paper.
+We’ll also explore the fundamental questions of all creative writing: What is story?
 What is conflict?
 What is voice?
 And, most importantly, What is my voice?”

-Jenny Pritchett holds a degree in magazine journalism from Northwestern and an MFA in creative writing from SFSU.
-The former managing editor of Fourteen Hills, she has taught or lectured at SFSU, California College of the Arts, and Ex’pression College for Digital Arts.
-Her debut story collection, At or Near the Surface (Fourteen Hills Press), won the 2008 Michael Rubin Chapbook Award.
+Jenny Pritchett holds a degree in magazine journalism from Northwestern University and an MFA in creative writing from SFSU.
+The former managing editor of Fourteen Hills, she has taught or lectured at SFSU, California College of the Arts, Ex’pression College for Digital Arts, and IAIA in Santa Fe, New Mexico.
+Her story collection, At or Near the Surface (Fourteen Hills Press), won the 2008 Michael Rubin Chapbook Award.
 She has been nominated for a Pushcart Prize and published in Southwest Review, Northwest Review, Boulevard, Salt Hill, Fiction Attic, Best of the Web 2008 and elsewhere.
-In January 2008 she was a writer-in-residence at the Ragdale Foundation in Illinois.
-Her first novel, Believe Me When I Tell You, is represented by Zachary Shuster Harmsworth.
+She has twice been a writer-in-residence at the Ragdale Foundation in Illinois.